ccemerdem/Library_System/README.md

 # Library System
-C++ program that provides users to sign up, log in, borrow/return books and an inventory system also provides add/remove books functions to admins.
+C++ program that provides users to sign up, log in, borrow/return books functions and an inventory system.
+Also provides add/remove books functions to admins.